cap-js/mcp-server/README.md

 The server is supposed to help AI models answer questions like

-- _Which CDS services are there in this project?_
+- _Which CDS services are there in this project and where are they served?_
 - _What are the entities about?_
 - _How do they relate?_

-On top, [MCP tools](https://modelcontextprotocol.io/docs/concepts/tools) could be provided that can

-- Create projects.
-- Fill it will content, like adding test data, handler stubs.
-- Read the application configuration.

-and more.

 ## Setup